 MICHAEL: How long are we able to play here?
 2 AM or?

-The festival program says that you have be finished 1:30 AM.
-Tell us something about your upcoming tour in
+The festival program says that you have been finished at 1:30 AM.
+Tell us something about your upcoming tour in Italy?

-STEVIE: It’s a nice food in there, nice girls there?
+STEVIE: It’s nice food in there, nice girls there?